SkuratovichA/sge-maketask/README.md

 - make optional email nootifications
 - better error reporting
 - rewrite in python?
 Everyone loves python !
+- probably add an option to use different directories for networks which are being trained and other nets
 - many other things (perhaps)